rasmushr97/ProGAN-Art/README.md

 # ProGAN-Art-Pytorch
 An implementation of ProGAN used to generate paintings.
 The project uses images from the WikiArt dataset.
 Below there is a few example of the images produced by some models trained in this project.
 The results could have been a lot better with some more training, but it was difficult with a lack of compute power.
-I Also think it could be improved by using the class label from the wikiart dataset as input for the generator, since image in different classes are very dissimilar.
+I Also think it could be improved by using the class label from the wikiart dataset as input for the generator, since images from different classes are very dissimilar.

 ![f9f1c111-464b-4a98-9717-976a640d7b7d](https://user-images.githubusercontent.com/6470685/178933226-be6be877-526e-413d-9473-f8e0fb2fbc7c.png)